WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 3.5/5

-“I am going to open a real world, scarier than fiction.”
+“I am going to open a real-world, scarier than fiction.”

 Lady Justice is generally shown with a blindfold which represents objectivity, in that justice is or should be meted out objectively, without fear or favour, regardless of identity, personal wealth, power, or weakness; blind justice and impartiality.

-It’s the story of how a 15-year-old girl is turned from an innocent victim of a vicious hate crime to a notorious, mass-murderer, she comes back from the dead like a phoenix and seeks out all who made her life a living hell.
+Goodbye Girl is the story of how a 15-year-old girl is turned from an innocent victim of a vicious hate crime to a notorious, mass-murderer, she comes back from the dead like a phoenix and seeks out all who made her life a living hell.

 The narrative of the novel is very interesting, as the author easily maintains her flow of events and manages to keep the reader waiting for more.

-I liked the part where careful details have been exquisitely pointed out about the ongoing in the protagonist’s life, her transformation from a girl to a woman, and then on to a world class assassin.
+I liked the part where careful details have been exquisitely pointed out about the ongoing in the protagonist’s life, her transformation from a girl to a woman, and then on to a world-class assassin.

-Secondly, the even though the writing style is great but at some points it felt as if I’ve missed something, like at the end it just felt like the author was kind off in a rush to finish off her work.
+Secondly, the even though the writing style is great but at some points, it felt as if I’ve missed something like at the end it just felt like the author was kind off in a rush to finish off her work.